learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Prop_Drilling.md

 7. [Sources](#sources)

 ## What is Props Drilling?
 In React.js, props drilling refers to the process of passing props down through multiple layers of components.
-It occurs when a component needs to pass data to a deeply nested child component, and each intermediate parent component in the hierarchy needs to receive and pass along the props.
+It happens when a component needs to pass data to a deeply nested child component, and each intermediate parent component in the hierarchy needs to receive and pass along the props.
+This is not a huge issue in small lightweight applications but can become a large issue when the application scales.

 ## Why is Props Drilling Bad?
 Props drilling can lead to several issues in a React application:

-- **Maintenance Challenges:** As the application grows, managing and updating props through multiple layers becomes cumbersome and error-prone.
+- **Maintenance:** As the application grows, managing and updating props through multiple layers becomes extremely cumbersome and error-prone.
 It makes the codebase harder to understand and maintain.

 - **Code Smells:** Props drilling often indicates a design flaw in the application's component hierarchy.
 It violates the principles of encapsulation and modularity, making components less reusable and more tightly coupled.

 - **Reduced Component Isolation:** Components become overly dependent on their parent components, breaking the idea of encapsulation.
 Changes in one layer may require modifications in several other layers.
+This problem is evident when the application is large.

 ## Example of Props Drilling
 Consider the following example where data needs to be passed from the top-level component to a deeply nested one: